Rats in Drains in Dublin: Signs, Causes and What to Do

 In simple terms:

-• a rat flap can help block access through a pipe
+• A rat flap can help block access through a pipe

 Used correctly, these measures can work together as part of a more complete rodent control plan.